 In our Meet the Team series, we highlight our Anthro-Tech teammates!
 Learn more about our user-experience designers, researchers, content strategists, and leadership team as we explore their career journey, favorite projects, and how they joined Anthro-Tech.

-This month, we are sitting down with Camy Naasz, our Senior User-Centered Design (UCD) Manager!
+This month, we are sitting down with Camy Naasz, our Senior Human-Centered Design (HCD) Consultant!

 Tell us about your background and what led you to work at Anthro-Tech

 I received a M.S. degree from Virginia Tech in business information technology in 2001 and spent some time working in positions related to actuary and business development and with some amount of programming involved.
 A few years later, I started working for the State of Washington in a position where I saw first-hand the challenges businesses faced while working in and with the state and saw opportunities for process improvements.
 One day in 2008, I was invited to represent minority and women-owned businesses in efforts by the State to make it easier to do business in Washington, and User-Centered Design (UCD) found me.

 Soon after, I was blessed to join a team of State website designers and developers with mentorship from Anthro-Tech’s founder and CEO, Suzanne Boyd, who helped me learn my new craft and grow the State’s enterprise user-centered design service.
 In 2011, I was doubly blessed to join the Anthro-Tech team and expand my consulting reach to additional types of clients and products, as well as expanding my pool of mentors to include the experts on the Anthro-Tech team.